Day One

 “Mr. Gray will be waiting for us at the Center.
 He wants to hear your summary first-hand.
 Are you ready?”

-“We’re burning daylight, Bruce,” he says.
+“We’re burning daylight, Bruce.”

 “Thank you, Markus,” Pruitt says.
 “I put something extra on your chip.
 Tell Connie I gave you the rest of the day off.
 Go do something nice for yourself.”